Nelson Piquet Jr.: 2009 FIA investigation: "Crashgate"

 However, in December 2010, the Piquets won a libel case against Renault.
 Renault apologised to Piquet for defaming him and paid substantial damages.
 The Piquets' lawyer said "They were both treated appallingly by Renault F1 when they dared to reveal the scandal to the governing body...
 F1 has been deprived of the best of Nelsinho and it is to [F1's] detriment that his talent is now being demonstrated elsewhere."
 Renault issued an apology in response to the High Court decision: "The team accepts that the allegations made by Nelson Piquet Jr. were not false.
 "It also accepts that Piquet Jr. and his father did not invent these allegations in order to blackmail the team."

 On 15 October 2009, Felipe Massa was reported as saying he was "certain" Alonso was involved in the scandal, adding, "Without a doubt he knew it."
 Six weeks later, it was reported that Alonso turned down Massa's charity kart race invitation.

 A few hours after the new Campos Meta team had confirmed Bruno Senna as one of its drivers for 2010, F1 chief executive Bernie Ecclestone said in the paddock of the new Yas Marina Circuit that he would like to see the sacked Piquet get another chance in F1 as Senna's teammate.
 Ecclestone said "It'd be good, wouldn't it, another good name.
 That's what's being talked about, actually."

+On December 28, 2009, it was reported by Spanish website Motor21.com that Piquet had signed a three-year contract with Campos alongside Senna.
+However, this was later revealed by Motor21.com to have been a hoax in celebration of the Spanish Día de los Santos Innocentes festival.
+Piquet hinted that he had had talks with Force India.
+However, they opted to retain both Adrian Sutil and Vitantonio Liuzzi, so Piquet decided to move to NASCAR for 2010.
+Several months later, Piquet said that he had had talks with more than one F1 team to race again after the Crashgate controversy.